 Creatieve woekerpraktijken

-Specifically, during this summer camp, we want to explore how we can design based on (natural) materials available from our close surroundings, the urban wastelands, and the city.
-An expert will guide you to discover the potential of the urban flora.
+Specifically, during this summer camp, we want to explore how we can design based on (natural) materials available from our close surroundings, the urban wastelands, and the city where nature could grow without any restrictions.
+Together with an expert we’ll discover the potential of the urban flora, and which plants we can or can’t harvest.
 We connect these materials with the substantial expertise around textile connection techniques that Soft Connection Lab has built-up since e few years.
 These techniques are intentionally broken free from their conventional basketry application, to trigger a divers use in a variety of design fields.
 With this summer camp, we want to make a contemporary translation of a vanished normality.

 What can you expect from the summer camp?